 AEP is seeking a long-term, creative solution to resolve backlogs caused by the very high number of applications received by the department; some of these backlogs are caused by technical or administrative information missing from some of the applications.
 The government has developed the Environmental Approvals Plan, which will reduce approval times for regulated activities that require approvals through legislation, such as the Water Act, the Public Lands Act and the Environmental Protection and Enhancement Act.

 AEP will be introducing system enhancements and a one-window framework that will be effective, efficient and client-focused through a web-based application platform.
 This plan will be rolled out over three years.
 This first phase of this web-based solution, which has been piloted internally, will manage online Water Act approvals, including amendment applications and code of practice notices.
 The full public release occurred in January 2019.
 These changes to our approvals process will reduce application backlogs, enhance processing timelines and increase the province’s regulatory competitiveness.

 The Government of Alberta response indicates that Alberta Environment and Parks (AEP) is in the process of enhancing the Water Act approval system to reduce approval times for activities regulated under the Water Act.
-This is a positive step, and although new programs and systems are being introduced, the impact of this new processes on approval times is not known.
+AEP is currently developing a code of practice to reduce red tape and streamline the regulatory process by investing in IT, increasing the capacity of staff, and restructuring the risk management system by lifting the requirements on minor works orders and focusing on more regulation on high-risk projects.
+The Minister has stated that these changes will help improve and streamline the Water Act approvals process and systems.
+Although new programs and systems are being introduced, the impact of this new processes on approval times is not known.
 Until noticeable changes to approval times are realized, this resolution is assigned a status of Intent Not Met and the RMA will continue to raise this issue with AEP.